nanoporetech/megalodon/README.rst

 Megalodon
 """""""""

-Megalodon is a research tool to extract high accuracy modified base and sequence variant calls from raw nanopore reads by anchoring the information rich basecalling neural network output to a reference genome/transriptome.
+Megalodon is a research command line tool to extract high accuracy modified base and sequence variant calls from raw nanopore reads by anchoring the information rich basecalling neural network output to a reference genome/transriptome.

 Raw nanopore reads are processed by a single command to produce basecalls (FASTA/Q), reference mappings (SAM/BAM/CRAM), sequence variant calls (per-read and VCF) and modified base calls (per-read and bedgraph/bedmethyl/modVCF).

 Detailed documentation for all ``megalodon`` arguments and algorithms can be found on the `megalodon documentation page <https://nanoporetech.github.io/megalodon/>`_.